lowik25/OSTcompil/README.md

 5. Extract the contents of the zip file into your Risk of Rain 2 BepInEx plugins folder
    - The default path is: `C:\Program Files (x86)\Steam\steamapps\common\Risk of Rain 2\BepInEx\plugins`

-## Configuration

-The mod uses a `settings.json` file to configure your custom soundtrack.
-You can specify which music tracks to play during different game events and stages.

 ## Version

-Current Version: 0.0.1
+Current Version: 0.1

 ## Support

-For issues, suggestions, or feedback, please visit the [GitHub repository](https://github.com/parkerpayne/RoR2-Custom-Soundtrack).
+I'm pretty sure that you are better than me using a computer so it would be difficult for me to help you, but if you have any technical questions visit the [GitHub repository](https://github.com/parkerpayne/RoR2-Custom-Soundtrack) from the original mod creator.

 ## License

 This mod is provided as-is.
-Please ensure you have the rights to use any music tracks you add to your custom soundtrack.
+The music tracks are property of their respective owners.

+## credits

+thanks to penumbrah for the CustomOST mod that this mod relies on. thanks to lacirev for the original persona 5 OST mod that I used to create this mod: [GitHub repository](https://github.com/kylepaulsen/RoR2-Original-Sound-Track) thanks to diggy for the original NierSoundtrack mod that I used to create this mod: [Thunderstore repository](https://thunderstore.io/package/diggy/NierSoundtrack/)